What Dating Scams Are Popular And How To Avoid Them?

 As the relationship proceeds, a financial emergency may come up and the scammer will tell the person being scammed that they need money.
 It is unlikely they will directly ask.
 Most of the time, the person being scammed will offer the money because a relationship has been built, even without any face-to-face meetings.
 Suddenly, those emails, texts, and gifts will stop.
 By the time the scam is caught, it is often too late to do anything because everything that was shared is false and there is no way to track down the scammer.

 If the person you have met online seems too good to be true, tread cautiously.
 Make sure that you stay on the website to communicate.
-If you decide to meet, be sure it is a public place where there are many other people present.
+If you do decide to meet, be sure it is a public place where there are many other people present.
 If the person you have been communicating with makes excuse after excuse for not being able to meet, walk away, and don't look back.
 And don't ever send or offer money.

 Red Flags Of Online Dating

-*A person who is much younger than you can't get enough of communicating with you and loves every little think about you.
+- A person who is much younger than you, who can't get enough of communicating with you, and loves every little think about you.
 Scammers look for older men and women who are more vulnerable to being scammed and who may be lonely.

-*When attempting to set up a face-to-face meeting, if the person you are communicating with must go out of the country suddenly or says they work overseas a lot, this could be a scammer.
-If they are constantly making excuses as to why they can't meet you, end your communication.
+- When attempting to set up a face-to-face meeting, if the person you are communicating with must go out of the country suddenly or says that they work overseas a lot, this could be a scammer.
+If they are constantly making excuses as to why they can't meet you end your communication.